microsoft/datashaper/javascript/app-framework/docs/report/app-framework.api.md

     renameResource(resource: Resource): Promise<string>;
 }

-// Warning: (ae-missing-release-tag) "BundleEditor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const BundleEditor: React.FC<BundleEditorProps>;

-// Warning: (ae-missing-release-tag) "BundleEditorProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface BundleEditorProps {
-    // (undocumented)
-    resource: TableBundle;
-}

 // Warning: (ae-missing-release-tag) "choiceGroupStyles" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)